 In March 2014, pursuant to the Plan, the Company issued Performance-Based Cash Awards and Performance Share Awards to the Company's Named Executive Officers and certain senior management (the "2014 Awards").
-Under the terms of the 2014 Awards, the determination of the dollar amount of the Performance-Based Cash Awards and the number of Performance Shares which each such individual received was subject to, and calculated by reference to, the achievement by the Company of a performance goal measured by a range of targeted adjusted EBITDA performance for 2014.
+Under the terms of the 2014 Awards, the determination of the dollar amount of the Performance-Based Cash Awards and the number of Performance Shares that each such individual received was subject to, and calculated by reference to, the achievement by the Company of a performance goal measured by a range of targeted adjusted EBITDA performance for 2014.
 Based on the Company's 2014 financial performance, no 2014 Awards were paid or issued.

-In March 2015, pursuant to the Plan, the Company issued the following Other Stock-Based Awards and Restricted Stock Unit Awards (as such terms are defined in the Plan) to the Company's Named Executive Officers.
-The Restricted Stock Unit Awards are subject to three year vesting beginning with 2015 based upon continued employment, while Other Stock-Based Awards represent the grant of unrestricted shares of the Company's common stock.
+In lieu of the 2014 Awards, in March 2015, pursuant to the Plan, the Company issued the following Other Stock-Based Awards and Restricted Stock Unit Awards (as such terms are defined in the Plan) to the Company's Named Executive Officers.
+The Restricted Stock Unit Awards are subject to three-year vesting beginning in 2015 based upon continued employment, while Other Stock-Based Awards represent the grant of unrestricted shares of the Company's common stock.

-Restricted Stock Unit
+2014 As of December 31, 2015 2014 Restricted Stock Unit Award

-Named Executive Officer Other Stock-Based Award Award
+Named Executive Officer Other Stock-Based Award

+Vested Unvested

-Michael C. Willoughby 5,375 16,125
+Michael C. Willoughby 5,375 5,375 10,750

-Thomas J. Madden 1,750 5,250
+Thomas J. Madden 1,750 1,750 3,500

-Cynthia D. Almond 1,250 3,750
+Cynthia D. Almond 1,250 1,250 2,500

+C. Travis Hess

+Steven J. Stephan